solal-azoulay/solal-azoulay.github.io/_pages/Miscellaneous.md

 What is the future of scientific research in the new era of LLM like GPTs ?

-This issue is of particular importance for contemporary philosophers of science given the impressively fast development of AI systems since 2022.
+This issue is of particular importance for contemporary philosophers of science given the impressively fast development of various generative AIs since 2022.

 However, public philosophical discourse in France is dominated by voices that are more attacking by principle LLMs rather than shedding light on these systems.